 To send without the IQPA report can lead to a penalty.
 The letters that we have read from the DOL list the penalty amount as high as $50,000.
 If the IQPA report is not available, we encourage an ERISA attorney to be brought in to advise on what can be done.
 There would be two choices:

-- Hold until the report can be available and pay the DFVC penalty fee of $10 per day (the fee caps at $2,000 after it is late for 200 days or more).
+- Hold until the audit is available and pay the DFVC late penalty fee of $10 per day (the fee caps at $2,000 after it is late for 200 days or more for the first year).

 No doubt trusts are very complicated and time-consuming.
 We are here to help every step of the way.
 Feel free to contact Ann McAdam if you have any questions: email@example.com.